 If you are used to using modern synthetic or even natural Arkansas stones, you will find sharpening with a Coticule to be a bit different, but very satisfying.

-One Stone Sharpening
+Single Stone Sharpening

-While they are often compared to Japanese water stones of up to16000 grit, Coticules can actually be used as if they were multiple stones of varying grit.
+While they are often compared to Japanese water stones of up to 16000 grit, Coticules can actually be used as if they were multiple stones of varying grit.
 Altering the amounts of water and pressure used while sharpening will make the stone more or less aggressive.

 Coarser sharpening is achieved by using less water and greater pressure.
 The garnets in the stone break free and create a slurry when used in this fashion.
 In the slurry created on a Coticule, the hard garnet particles are able to abrade more deeply as they roll freely on the surface of the stone, resulting in a more aggressive action that will leave a cloudy finish on the metal.